Directional Design of Materials Based on the Multi-Objective Optimization: A Case Study of Two-Dimensional Thermoelectric SnSe

-The workflow for high-throughput calculation is shown in Fig.~\ref{fig1}(a).
-Firstly, the initial crystal structures will be generated through atomic Wyckoff position and space groups.
-Then local optimization (structure relaxation) will be done sequentially to eliminate a couple of worst structures and this crucial process will guarantee population diversity and make whole energy landscape a well-organized shape.
-During the structures generating process, the similar structures will be removed in order to avoid wasting calculation resources \cite{wang2010crystal}.
-Thridly, the Seebeck coefficient will be extracted at each temperatures.
-Here, as a benchmark, we only consider room temperature (300 K) data in all calculations.
-The next pivotal step is to apply multi-objective method to predict the lower free energy and higher Seebeck coefficient based on the Pareto Front.
-Different from any other single objective optimization algorithm, the leader is not one structure with unique property, such as the lowest free energy, but a leader set, named the Pareto Front including the lower free energy and the larger Seebeck coefficient than others.
-Generally, in a collection of structures, $\left\{ S_n \right\}$, n$\in$ $\left\{1,2,\dots, N \right\}$, \textit{N} is the number of all structures, where the $S_i$,$S_j \left\{S_n \right\}$,if the structure, $ S_i $, possess a lower free energy and larger thermopower than another structure, $S_j$, which is called that ${ S_i }$ dominates ${ S_j }$, then the ${ S_i }$ is regarded as Pareto Efficiency as following equations:
+The workflow of directional design for the thermoelectric materials based on the Pareto Optimality is shown in Fig. {\ref{fig:figure1}(b).
+Firstly, the initial crystal structures are generated through the atomic Wyckoff position and 230 space groups, and similar structures are removed in order to avoid wasting computational resources~\cite{wang2010crystal}.
+Then local optimization (structure relaxation) is utilized sequentially to eliminate some worst structures and this crucial process guarantees population diversity and makes whole energy landscapes a well-organized shape.
+Thirdly, two objectives, free energy and thermopower, can be calculated.
+Here, as a benchmark, we only consider the thermopower at room temperature (300 K) data in all calculations.
+The next pivotal step is to apply multi-objective method to design the structures with the lower free energy and higher Seebeck coefficient based on the Pareto Optimality.
+Different from any other single objective optimization algorithm, the leader is not one structure with unique property, but a leader set, which is named the Pareto Front including the structures with lower free energy and the larger thermopower.
+Generally, in a collection of 2D SnSe materials, $\left\{M_n\right\}=\left\{M_1,...M_i,...M_j,...M_N \right\}$, $n\in$ $\left\{1,2,\dots, N \right\}$, \textit{N} is the number of all structures.
+If $ M_i $ possesses the lower free energy and larger thermopower than $M_j$, it means that ${ M_j }$ is dominated by ${ M_i }$, ${ M_i }$ is a non-dominated solution of ${ M_j }$, as following equations: $E(M_i) \leq E(M_j)$; and $S(M_i)\geq S(M_j)$, where the $E(M_i)$ and $S(M_i)$ are free energy and thermopower of the structure $M_i$, respectively.

-where all the Pareto optimal structures constitute the Pareto Front.
-Then we use PSO algorithm, making the Pareto Front lead all the structures forward to the next Pareto Front with lower free energy and larger thermopower than one of the present generation.
-And finally, if the convergence criterion is reached, the whole procedure will stop and output the reasonable Pareto Front set.
-Otherwise, return and repeat all above process.
+If ${ S_i }$ is not dominated by any other, the ${ S_i }$ is regarded as a Pareto Optimality or Pareto Efficiency structure.
+All the Pareto Optimality structures constitute the Pareto Front.
+Then we apply the PSO algorithm to make the Pareto Front lead all the population structures forward to the next Pareto Front~\cite{NUNEZVALDEZ2018152} with lower free energy and larger thermopower.
+Finally, if the convergence criterion is reached, the whole procedure will stop and output the reasonable Pareto Front.
+Otherwise, return and repeat all the above processes.